• Skip to primary navigation

 Athabasca Falls in Jasper National Park

 After your visit to Athabasca Falls, make your way to Sunwapta Falls, another one of Jasper National Park’s gems and one of the most breathtaking waterfalls in Alberta.
-This pair of cascading waterfalls is found along the Icefields Parkway, approximately 40 minutes south of the town of Jasper.
+This pair of cascading waterfalls are found along the Icefields Parkway, approximately 40 minutes south of the town of Jasper.

 Sunwapta Falls in Jasper National Park